anushnap/seattlepark/README.md

 python seattlepark/src/parking_app.py
 ```

+You should now have a local server that you can run in a browser.

 ## Using the seattlepark app

 Once you have the app set up and running, you're ready to take advantage of its functions.